In many areas, Homeowners Associations (HOAs) can present significant barriers to homeowners’ ability to install solar.

-Gauge your prospect’s level of familiarity with this topic and make sure they are aware of their HOA’s rules as well as their state’s laws.
+Gauge your prospect’s level of familiarity with this topic and make sure they’re aware of their HOA’s rules, as well as their state’s laws.
 “Many homeowners are not aware of their rights,” says Custard.

 3. Have a Streamlined HOA Application Process